loganSQL/SQLDBA/05SQLSecurity/MicrosoftTDEMaintenance.md

 */

--- to rotate the certificate for database encryption -- get the following and run one by one
+-- to rotate the certificate for database encryption -- get the following script and run one by one
--- rotate certificate doesn't need to scan for encryption because no password change yet -- like:
+-- Rotating certificate doesn't need to scan the database for encryption because no password change yet -- like:
 -- use MyTest;
 -- ALTER DATABASE ENCRYPTION KEY  ENCRYPTION BY SERVER CERTIFICATE LoganSQL_Cert_2020;